dross1-dross1/auto-mc/README.md

 - Flow: `!command` → mod sends JSON → backend parses → planner emits steps → backend streams actions → mod executes → telemetry/progress update.

 ## Configuration
 Use a single JSON file `settings/config.json`.
 No environment variables or per-client mod files are used.
 This file is required and must include both server and client runtime keys (flattened).
+Recipe/planning data is curated in `settings/*.json`.

 Policy: All runtime tunables are sourced exclusively from `settings/config.json`.
 There are no hardcoded defaults or fallbacks in code.
 If a required key is missing, the backend will error at startup so you can fix the configuration explicitly.